grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/05 k6 Options/02 Reference.md

 ### Loki

-For additional instructions and step-by-step guide, check out the [Loki tutorial](https://k6.io/blog/using-loki-to-store-and-query-k6-logs/).
+Use the `log-output` option to configure [Loki](https://grafana.com/oss/loki/) as follows.

-Use the `log-output` option to configure [Loki](https://grafana.com/oss/loki/) as follows:
+For additional instructions and a step-by-step guide, check out the [Loki tutorial](https://k6.io/blog/using-loki-to-store-and-query-k6-logs/).

 <CodeGroup labels={[]} lineNumbers={[true]}>